MEKXH/MEKXH/README.md

 - 👋 Hi, I’m @MEKXH
 - 👀 I’m interested in C#,AI,Vue3,React and Unreal.
-- 🌱 I’m currently learning C# and Vue3.
+- 🌱 I’m currently learning Vue3,Python,Go.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...